hcshires/MLFrameworks/README.md

 - Resource utilization
   - Memory utilization and how each framework may lend itself to a given selection of hardware (embedded, etc.)

-Read entire project report: [487_report.pdf](./docs/487-report.pdf)
+Read entire project report: [487-report.pdf](./docs/487-report.pdf)

 ## Module: Scikit-Learn - Henry Shires

 My playground using the Scikit-Learn machine learning library for Python, following Google's *Machine Learning Recipes* by Josh Gordon.
 I desired to develop a fundamental understanding of machine learning and how it implements into source code to solve problems.
-I then used the knowledge I gained to learn about how Unity enables developers to utilize ML in 3D game design.
-I hoped to implement their tools into a game of my own, however I was unsuccessful.

 ## Installation